PistachioGuy/keymaster/README.md

   </tr>
 </table>

 Keymaster is an Authenticator app for older versions of KaiOS.
-It can replace Google Authenticator, Microsoft Authenticator, and many others.
+It can replace Google Authenticator and many others, as long as your provider supports TOTP.
 It works 100% offline!

 If you are using a more recent version of KaiOS, KaiAuth might work better on your device.